 When business partners take on the business world together, they often know they will face challenges.
 It is inevitable.

-Business partners must create a partnership agreement to tackle these challenges effectively.
+Business partners must create a Partnership Agreement (or similarly an Operating Agreement if the entity formed is an LLC) to tackle these challenges effectively.
 They can work together proactively to avoid serious disputes – especially if they create a specific outline for how they approach all business matters and decisions.

 Of course, the strategy that partners choose to outline will depend on the roles and responsibilities each partner takes on in the daily operations of the business.
 Even so, business partners should make sure they clearly explain the process and requirements for making decisions regarding: